Portuguese Food: 21 Traditional Dishes of Portugal

 Natas do Ceu

-Natas do ceu is a layered cream dessert, popular in Portugal, consisting of Maria cookies and layers of various creams.
-The first is a sweet egg cream made by whisking sugar syrup with egg yolks to create a sweet, yellow colored topping.
+Natas do ceu is a layered cream dessert consisting of Maria cookies and layers of cream.
+One type of cream is a sweet egg cream made by whisking sugar syrup with egg yolks to create a sweet, yellow colored topping.
 The second cream is a mixture of meringue and whipped cream.

 The dessert layers alternate between the meringue cream mixture and crumbled Maria cookies.
 The sweet egg cream is reserved for the top.